-You can see how the pass rate is much higher for first-time test takers.
-The reason is that repeat test-takers don’t fix their initial study problems.
+See how the pass rate is much higher for first-time test takers.
+The reason is, repeat test-takers don’t fix their poor study habits.

 #1 Know your study habits

 Everyone has differing study habits.
 Some people study better alone, while others learn better in groups.
-Then some people need 6 months to prepare, while others pass without studying at all.
+Then some people need 6 months to prepare, while others can pass with only 2 weeks of studying.

-Having come this far in your career, you should have a good idea of what works for YOU.
-So use whatever you think is useful from this article to optimize your exam preparation.
+Having come this far in your career, you should have a good idea of what works for you.
+Use what you think is useful from this article, to optimize your exam preparation.

 Important Note: set aside a dedicated space in your home for studying.
-Something as simple as a folding table in the corner of a room will do the job.
+A folding table in the corner of a room, away from distractions, will work.

 #2 Study duration period

 As a working engineer, you don’t have endless hours to study like when you were in school.
-Plus, you may now have a family to take care of.
+Plus, you may also now have a family to take care of.
 So, plan ahead and make sacrifices to create time for studying.

-In my preparation, I started studying 6 months before the exam date.
-I was studying a subject I hadn’t gone to school for, so I needed extra time to brush up on the material.
-Plus, I was already very busy, so I had to work around my hectic schedule.
+In my preparation, I started studying 6 months before the exam.
+I studied a subject I hadn’t gone to school for though, so I needed extra time to learn.

 #3 Gather resources

-The first thing I recommend is to order the official NCEES exam prep test for your exam subject.
+I recommend you first order the official NCEES exam prep test for your test subject.
 I found this practice exam was the closest thing to the real test.

-Next, find out from your peers what resources you need for your exam subject.
-I suggest checking the following online forums:
+Next, find out from your peers what resources they suggest, while checking the following online forums:

 Many other standalone websites exist, but the information is probably outdated.
-Plus, I ALWAYS find it’s best to get information from actual test-takers.
+Plus, it’s best to get information from actual test-takers.
 For example, in Google, type in the following if you’re taking the civil exam:

 Civil PE reference materials, reddit

-ALSO, search deep on Google and Amazon.
-You can find all types of great resources.
-I remember I found a random engineering blog out of the blue.
+Even more, search deep on Google, ChatGPT, and Amazon.
+You can find all types of hidden gems.

-The blogger was an engineer who had endless PE resources.
-So I messaged him, and he kindly shared all his digital resources with me.
-The files included practice problems, which were invaluable, as they’re so hard to come by.
+I found an engineer’s blog, which had endless tailored power PE resources.
+I messaged him, and he kindly shared all his digital resources.
+The files included practice problems, which were invaluable, as they were difficult to come by.

-Important Note: only gather resources you’ll study off of.
-You don’t want to bring books into the exam room that you’ve never even flipped open.
-Because in the exam, you don’t have time to search for new information and interpret new content.
+Important Note: don’t bring resources you haven’t looked at to the exam room.
+You don’t have time to search for new information and interpret new content.